skullgett/PYTHONWEATHER/README.md

-A quick project to demonstrate how can we predict the weather with machine learning by python.
+A quick project to show how can we predict the weather with machine learning by python.